Traveling and Packing Light Starts with the Finding Best Carry-On Luggage

-If I’m checking luggage I would also keep a change of clothes and P.J.’s in my satchel.
-Once I was stuck in Amsterdam overnight due to a missed connecting flight and all I had was my purse and Airline issued toothbrush, not very pleasant of an experience.
+If I’m checking my luggage (rarely), I would also keep a change of clothes and P.J.’s in my travel satchel.
+I learned my lesson when I was stuck in Amsterdam overnight due to a missed connecting flight.
+All I had with me, was my purse and Airline issued toothbrush, not very pleasant of an experience.
 My coat was packed in my luggage so I couldn’t even venture outside without freezing my tush off.

 This part took me several tries but finally got it together.
 I would inevitably bring too many clothes and shoes, half of it I never wore.
-I was afflicted with a bad case of “just in case” syndrome.
-You know who we are, you’re packing and thinking that, hum, just in case we go out to a five star restaurant I’ll need my strappy sandals and cocktail dress.
+I was afflicted with a severe case of “just in case” syndrome.
+You know who we are, you’re packing and thinking that, hum, just in case we go out to a five-star restaurant I’ll need my strappy sandals and a cocktail dress.

-On a couple of my trips I carefully planned out several outfits and listed each item in my Trip List app.
-As I wore an item I checked off the little box next to it.
-I quickly saw a pattern, I am a comfy dresser, given the opportunity I’d rather wear an awesome pair of ballet flats than those strappy stilettos.
+On a couple of my trips, I carefully planned out several outfits and listed each item in my Trip List app.
+As I wore an article of clothing, I checked off the little box next to it.
+I quickly saw a pattern, I am a comfy dresser, given the opportunity I’d instead wear a beautiful pair of ballet flats than those strappy stilettos.
 I have a bit of a shoe obsession and tend to take way too many pairs, most of which never see the pavement.

 What’s in my suitcase?

-For a Summer Las Vegas weekend girl’s trip is soooo easy.
-For this trip I only take my Antler and a large tote purse which is enough to accommodate any shopping I might do at the lovely Fashion Show Mall located on the Las Vegas strip.
+For a Summer Las Vegas weekend, packing for a girl’s trip is so easy.
+For this type of trip, I’ll take my Antler carry-on and a large tote or my weekender to accommodate any shopping I might do.

 - Ballet flats – J.Crew Gemma flat in Black